Edit

 Create simpler, more efficient rules for dynamic membership groups in Microsoft Entra ID

-When writing membership rules for dynamic membership groups, follow the steps in this article to ensure that you create these rules as efficiently as possible.
+When you're writing membership rules for dynamic membership groups, follow the tips in this article to ensure that you create these rules as efficiently as possible.

 • user.city -match "ago"